Actions, Triggers, Conditions

 • sim800l: connect, dial, disconnect, send_sms, send_ussd

-• speaker: play, stop
+• speaker: play, stop, finish, volume_set

 • sprinkler: clear_queued_valves, next_valve, pause, previous_valve, queue_valve, resume, resume_or_start_full_cycle, set_divider, set_multiplier, set_repeat, set_valve_run_duration, shutdown, start_from_queue, start_full_cycle, start_single_valve